stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 apparent beauty of the clean beach, though it was horribly typical of the indifference of death in a nature which mingles rottenness with beauty, and perhaps loves the former more.
-In Ellston I heard of no recent drowning or other mishap of the sea, and found no reference to such in the columns of the local paper&mdash;the only one I read during my stay.
+In Ellston I heard of no recent drowning or other mishap of the sea, and found no reference to such in the columns of the local paper--the only one I read during my stay.

   It is difficult to describe the mental state in which succeeding days found me.
-Always susceptible to morbid emotions whose dark anguish might be induced by things outside myself, or might spring from the abysses of my own spirit, I was ridden by a feeling which was not of fear or despair, or anything akin to these, but was rather a perception of the brief hideousness and underlying filth of life&mdash;a feeling partly a reflection of my internal nature and partly a result of broodings induced by that gnawed rotten object which may have been a hand.
+Always susceptible to morbid emotions whose dark anguish might be induced by things outside myself, or might spring from the abysses of my own spirit, I was ridden by a feeling which was not of fear or despair, or anything akin to these, but was rather a perception of the brief hideousness and underlying filth of life--a feeling partly a reflection of my internal nature and partly a result of broodings induced by that gnawed rotten object which may have been a hand.
 In those days my mind was a place of shadowed cliffs and dark moving figures, like the ancient unsuspected realm which the fairy-tale recalled to me.
 I felt, in brief agonies of disillusionment,